Credit Card Payments – Frequently Asked Questions (FAQs)Open All Close All

 Credit card payments can be made after the due date; however, these late credit card payments are subject to the same penalty and interest charges as late payments made by check, cash, money order, etc.

-This is the number issued to you by the California Department of Tax and Fee Administration.
+This is the nine digit number issued to you by the California Department of Tax and Fee Administration (CDTFA).
+If your account number is less than nine digits, you will need to add a leading zero when entering your account number.
 For example:

 |TYPE OF ACCOUNT||ACCOUNT NUMBER||YOU ENTER|